Sunday, April 27, 2014

 I visited Pacific Place one more time (scrap metal penguin, Barnes & Noble), then Pike Place Market (Left Bank Books, Rachel the Pig; also wanted to use the bathroom but the people in the cubicles were taking a very long time and I finally decided I didn't want to use the toilet after either one of them).
 I visited Holy Cow Records before leaving the market.
 The goats under the freeway rank were gone when I headed north, finally crossing Bell Street Bridge one more time and checking out the observation area on the other side again briefly.
 I made one final trip to Olympic Sculpture Park (only got so-so photos of Love & Loss as people were sitting on part of that art piece) and checked out the newly opened (today I think) Western Oracle art piece (a small house).
 You were allowed to go in, but the only thing to really see inside were support beams.
 I went to the International Fountain at Seattle Center and stayed a while until I got the sense that it might rain again.
 So I went to the McDonald's across from Seattle Center (I ordered cheeseburgers with no mustard and pickles and she thought I said no mustard and ketchup; I realize my speech isn't the best but does my pronunciation of "pickles" really sound like "ketchup"??).
 This time I got photos of the poles with sports balls (one type of ball each: soccer, baseball, football, basketball; the latter must now push a few Seattlites' buttons).

 [NOW: The penguin is gone.
 Barnes & Noble is closed.
 Western Oracle was just a temporary exhibit.
-The sports balls were removed from that McDonald;s after a renovation.]
+The sports balls were removed from that McDonald's after a renovation and that McDonald's later closed.]

 I visited the statue of Chief Sealth, feeling like a statue of Seattle's namesake was a nice way to end this trip.
 I returned to the hostel and packed.
 There was live comedy show.
 Quality varied with one person in particular bombing, but it was a time passer, something different for my last day.